ecpease/bartonsprings/README.md

 1. Fork the TrinityGAM (you'll see your username now / TrinityGAM)
-2. Clone the repo to your desired location (I make a GitHub folder and put everything in that) ex) git clone [the copied 'clone' URL]
+2. Clone the repo to your desired location (I make a GitHub folder and put everything in that) 2a. ex) git clone [the copied 'clone' URL]
-3. type into command prompt: git remote add upstream [the copied 'clone' URL]
+3. Type into command prompt: git remote add upstream [the copied 'clone' URL]
-4.
+4. Google what's next sorry